Dr. David Fernández-Llorca

 at the UAH

 research group.
-His research interests are mainly focused on computer vision, intelligent and autonomous vehicles, and intelligent transportation systems.
+His research interests are mainly focused on trustworthy automated driving, predictive perception for autonomous vehicles, human-vehicle interaction, assistive ITS and end-user oriented AI.

-He is currently Vice-Director, Director of International & Companies Relations and Director of Internship Programs of the Polytechnic School
+He was Vice-Director, Director of International & Companies Relations and Director of Internship Programs of the Polytechnic School

 at the UAH